cosmos/sdk-tutorials/academy/0.0-B9lab-Blockchains/5_crypto.md

 ![Encryption, decryption, and signatures with public/private keys](images/00_13_mix_n_match_keys_v3.png)

-### What is this sorcery?
+### Is this science or magic?

-If these examples seem counter-intuitive it means you sense the mathematical wizardry of public-key encryption.
+If these examples seem counter-intuitive it means you sense the mathematical shadow of public-key encryption.
 You do not have to understand the mathematics behind it at a deep level, but you must understand the properties and implications of using public-key cryptography.

 Given four keys (A, B, C, and D), we can encrypt a message with three keys (A, B, and C) such that the fourth key (in this case, D) is required to decrypt it and is very hard to guess or discover.
 So, if Alice knows her private key and her public key and she also knows Bob's public key, she can encrypt a message that can only be understood by someone who knows Bob's private key.

-Similarly, given knowledge of the public and private keys, one can generate a signature (i.e. a character string) so that someone with a copy of the message and the signature can independently determine the public key of the entity that signed the message and know that the signer knows the corresponding private key.
+Similarly, given knowledge of public and private keys, one can generate a signature (i.e. a character string) so that someone with a copy of the message and the signature can independently determine the public key of the entity that signed the message, proving that the signer knows the corresponding private key.

-It is then possible to proceed with the understanding that signed messages from Alice could only come from someone with knowledge of Alice's private key and messages that are encrypted for Bob can only be deciphered by Bob.
+It is then possible to proceed with the understanding that signed messages from Alice could only come from someone with knowledge of Alice's private key, and messages that are encrypted for Bob can only be deciphered by Bob.

 ### Key management and public key infrastructure

 If you look again at the Alice and Bob examples, you will notice that there is a vulnerability in "Bob gives Alice his public key".
-A malicious Charlie could intercept Bob's public key and pass on his public key to Alice.
+A malicious Charlie could intercept Bob's public key and pass on _his own_ public key to Alice.

 Key management and public key infrastructure (PKI) is an important aspect of cryptography that helps mitigate this risk.